A proper internet connection for your cobot is required to take advantage of the Beacon. This steps walks you through that process.

 Once the URCap is installed, you will be prompted to restart your cobot.
 To confirm that the URCap is properly installed, head back to the URCaps section of the installation screen and verify Hirebotics is listed under the Active URCaps section, as shown below.

-Now that the URCap is installed on your cobot and the URCap is showing a QR code for registration, it's time to accept the invite to the mobile and and sign in.
+Now that the URCap is installed on your cobot and the URCap is showing a QR code for registration, register your cobot with Beacon.

-If you haven't already done so, download the Hirebotics app from the Apple App Store or Google Play Store.
+If you haven't already done so, download the Beacon app from the Apple App Store or Google Play Store.

 To register your cobot, go to the installation tab of your cobot and select Beacon.
 Our URCap will check for an existing register, download any updates, and transition to a QR code to be scanned by the mobile app.

 From the Beacon mobile app, navigate to the team you want this cobot reside, switch to the Robots tab, and click the plus action button to register your cobot.

 With your cobot registered, your critical files will begin syncing to the cloud immediately and your cobot home screen in the mobile app will display real-time status of your cobot.
 It is important to leave your cobot online so that updated log files and program files changes are backed up and versioned.
 You never know when you'll need to access these critical assets!